getsolus/help-center-docs/docs/user/hardware/compatibility/laptops.md

 :::

-The following laptops have been reported by users to work properly with Solus:
+Users have reported that the following laptops work properly with Solus:

 | Brand     | Model                        | Notes                                               |
 | :-------- | :--------------------------- | :-------------------------------------------------- |